 Kids aren't the only ones who like to dress up.
 For some criminals, Halloween provides the perfect opportunity to disguise their identity by donning a costume without looking out of place.
 Here are just a few examples:

-.Fortunately, there are ways to prepare your business for the threat of burglars in disguise.
+Fortunately, there are ways to protect your business from the threat of criminals in disguise.

-If you'll have employees out and about in company vehicles on Halloween, remind them of vehicle safety tips such as not leaving the car unattended while idling, keeping track of the keys, and not storing valuables in the glove box or trunk.
+If you have employees out and about in company vehicles on Halloween, remind them of vehicle safety tips such as not leaving the car unattended while idling, keeping track of the keys, and not storing valuables in the glove box or trunk.

 By planning ahead, you can experience more treats than tricks this Halloween.